Table of Contents

 # dump all Mysql databases

-sudo ./localdump.sh mysql
+sudo ./localdump.sh backup mysql

 Structure in the backup folder